ScottLogic/blog/_posts/2025-08-20-making-visual-comparison-test-maintenance-easier-with-github-actions.md

 Building an automated way to update baseline screenshots — regardless of platform — makes maintenance easy and lets you get your tests back in shape with minimal fuss, giving you the chance to focus on all those other testing priorities!

 ---

+If you're interested in learning more about the Tech Carbon Standard Estimator, check out the project [here](https://github.com/ScottLogic/sl-tech-carbon-estimator)